 Below, we will discuss some common challenges the construction industry faces and see how an Agile approach to project management can help solve them.

 A challenge that construction companies often face is the inability to properly track their processes from concept to execution, resulting in an environment of chaos.
-Often, there is a lot of" "he said, she said" type of status updates with teams tracking their work in endless Excel sheets.
+Often, there are a lot of "he said, she said" type of status updates with teams tracking their work in endless spreadsheets.
 This makes the already complex processes even more cumbersome.

 To deal with this problem, Agile preaches visualization in every step of the workflow.
 In reality, this can be achieved with the integration of Kanban boards where Agile construction teams can visualize the stages (and substages) of their work process.
 Eventually, these boards will turn into value stream maps, providing teams with the ability to quickly discover constraints, eliminate waste, and promptly react to emerging issues.

 Furthermore, making the work process more transparent helps bridge gaps between planning and execution.
 As mentioned above, the Last Planner System brings forward the concept of creating plans on multiple levels, which are then progressively elaborated.
 To bring that to practice, Agile construction teams can use multiple interconnected Kanban boards to connect the dots between setting up project milestones and the actual work-level execution.

 For example, in Kanbanize, we do that by introducing both Strategic and Team Kanban boards.
 There, construction companies can break down their high-level plans into work packages and connect them with the teams responsible for their further elaboration and delivery.

 This creates a system for easy project status communication between all concerned parties and tracking the progress of the different work activities on multiple team Kanban boards.